Kalikoze/be_resources/module2/lessons/joins_group_order.md

 ### in psql

-Remind students what the result set looks like at the database level:
+Remind students what the result set looks like at the database level.

+`SELECT * FROM courses JOIN students ON students.course_id = courses.id;`

-The Course objects that are returned from this query will only know about Course attributes.
+The Course objects that are returned from this query will only know about Course attributes because that's our select statement is doing.

 In order to access attributes from both tables, we need to add one more piece:

 ```ruby
 # In the Course model